genomicsITER/HADA/README.md

 ---

 ## Funding
-This   work   was   supported   by   the   Ministerio   de   Ciencia,    Innovación  y  Universidades  (RTC-2017-6471-1;  MINECO/AEI/FEDER,  UE),  which  was  co-financed  by  the  European   Regional Development Funds ‘A way of making Europe’ from  the  European  Union;  Cabildo Insular de Tenerife  (CGIEU0000219140),  and  by  agreement  OA17/008   with  the  Instituto  Tecnológico  y  de  Energías  Renovables   (ITER)  to  strengthen  scientific  and  technological  education,   training, research, development, and innovation in genomics,  personalized    medicine,    and    biotechnology.
+This work was supported by the Ministerio de Ciencia e Innovación (RTC-2017-6471-1; AEI/FEDER, UE) and the Instituto de Salud Carlos III (CD19/00231), which were co-financed by the European Regional Development Funds ‘A way of making Europe’ from the European Union; Cabildo Insular de Tenerife (CGIEU0000219140); and by agreement OA17/008 with the Instituto Tecnológico y de Energías Renovables (ITER) to strengthen scientific and technological education, training, research, development, and innovation in genomics, personalized medicine, and biotechnology.
 AMA was supported by a fellowship from ULL-Cajasiete.
+The content of this publication is solely the responsibility of the authors and does not necessarily reflect the views or policies of the funding agencies.

 <p align="center">
   <img src="https://github.com/genomicsITER/HADA/blob/master/MICIU-Agencia-y-Europa_logo.jpg" width="auto" title="funding" alt="funding" />